- Maybe the elements weren't fully fleshed out, or simply weren't that interesting.

 - The first Lifetime season of Supermarket Sweep had a giant monster (such as Frankenstein's Monster or a gorilla) that would occasionally roam the aisles, and contestants would have to turn around if they encountered it.

 - There was an alternate format of the Round Robin game with five clues about a product and no jumbled letters.
 This was scrapped when PAX revived the show in 2000.

 - When Tattletales debuted in February 1974, there were two kinds of questions: one derived from the show's predecessor He Said, She Said (telling a story based on a question about the couples' lives, then having the other spouse match the story from a clue word), the other a "Tattletales Quickie" (predicting how the spouse would answer a multiple-choice question).
 In June 1974, the format went to all-Quickies.

 - The original "Beat the Dragon" Bonus Round involved contestants looking for a hidden tic-tac-toe among four X's and four O's on the game board while avoiding the Dragon.
 The contestant earned $150 per square revealed and could stop and take the money at any time.
 When the series moved to syndication, this changed to contestants picking squares hiding amounts from $100-$500 with $1,000 as the goal.
 Finding TIC and TAC meant the contestant automatically won.

-- For a time in 1983, contestants were required to accumulate exactly $1,000, meaning if they meant over, they must find TIC and TAC to win.
+- For a time in 1983, contestants were required to accumulate exactly $1,000, meaning if they meant over, they had to find the TIC and TAC to win.
 Thankfully, this lasted only a few months.

 Wheel of Fortune